rh-tchuang/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

         - role: something_else

 .. note:: There are some protections in place to avoid the need to namespace variables.
-          In the above, variables defined in common_settings are most definitely available to 'something' and 'something_else' tasks, but if "something's" guaranteed to have foo set at 12, even if somewhere deep in common settings it set foo to 20.
+          In this example, variables defined in 'common_settings' are available to 'something' and 'something_else' tasks, but tasks in 'something' have foo set at 12, even if 'common_settings' sets foo to 20.

-So, that's precedence, explained in a more direct way.
-Don't worry about precedence, just think about if your role is defining a variable that is a default, or a "live" variable you definitely want to use.
-Inventory lies in precedence right in the middle, and if you want to forcibly override something, use ``-e``.

-If you found that a little hard to understand, take a look at the `ansible-examples <https://github.com/ansible/ansible-examples>`_ repo on GitHub for a bit more about how all of these things can work together.
+Instead of worrying about variable precedence, we encourage you to think about how easily or how often you want to override a variable when deciding where to set it.
+If you are not sure what other variables are defined, and you need a particular value, use ``--extra-vars`` (``-e``) to override all other variables.

 Using advanced variable syntax
 ==============================